stringparser/runtime/docs/runtime.md

 _arguments_ options with non mandatory props below
 - `input`, type stream, defaults to process.stdin
 - `output`, type stream, defaults to process.stdout

+After this method call there will be a `repl` property on the instance being a readline interface.

 <br>
 ----